Growth rates of permutation classes: categorization up to the uncountability threshold: Narrowing the Search II --- The Insertion Encoding

 We begin by examining the classes to which Proposition~\ref{prop-no-1123-5} applies.
 In order for the sequence of sum indecomposable permutations to begin with $1, 1, 2$, the class must avoid one of the $3$ sum indecomposable permutations of length $3$.
 In each of the three resulting classes---$\Av(231)$, $\Av(312)$, and $\Av(321)$---there are $5$ sum indecomposable permutations of length $4$.
 In order for the sequence to begin with $1,1,2,3$ we must choose $2$ of these $5$ to add to the basis.

 At this point we have $30$ permutation classes whose sequences of sum indecomposable permutations begin with $1,1,2,3$.
 For each such class $\C=\Av(B)$ we create a list of the sum indecomposable permutations in the class up to length $10$.
-If the sequence contains no entry greater than $5$, we use the insertion encoding to verify that in fact the sum indecomposable sequence of the class has no entries greater than $5$.
-If the sequence contains an entry of value greater than $5$ that follows an entry of value $5$, letting $i$ denote the length corresponding to occurrence of value $5$, we repeat the test on each class whose basis consists of $B$ together with one of the sum indecomposable permutations of length $i$ in $\C$.
-Obviously, if we encounter a sequence that contains an entry of value greater than $5$ that does not follow a $5$ we have found a counterexample.
+If these initial terms do not contain an entry greater than $5$ then we use the insertion encoding to verify that in fact the sequence enumerating sum indecomposable members of the class \emph{never} has an entry greater than $5$.
+If the initial terms do contain an entry of value greater than $5$ following another entry of value $5$, letting $i$ denote the length corresponding to occurrence of value $5$, we repeat the test on each class whose basis consists of $B$ together with one of the sum indecomposable permutations of length $i$ in $\C$.
+Obviously, if we encounter a sequence that contains an entry of value greater than $5$ that does not follow a $5$, we have found a counterexample.

 For example, one of the $30$ initial classes is $\C = \Av(231, 4312, 4321)$, and the enumeration of the sum indecomposable members of this class is given by the Fibonacci numbers $1, 1, 2, 3, 5, 8, 13, 21, \dots$.
 The $5$ sum indecomposable permutations of length $5$ are $51234$, $51243$, $51324$, $52134$, and $52143$.
 To attempt to find a counterexample to Proposition~\ref{prop-no-1123-5} we add each of these to the basis one at a time, bringing the number of sum indecomposable permutations of length $5$ down to $4$, leading us to $5$ new classes to check.